NaviTalib/Academic-coding/README.md

 # TheBeginning
-This one is my , the way when i starts coding.
+This one is , the way when i starts coding.